riza-as/riza-as/README.md

 ---

 ## ✨ Fun Facts
-- I don’t like math 😅 but I love solving Logic Like Rubik,Slidder Number Puzzle
+- I don’t like math 😅 but I love solving Logic Like Rubik and Slidder Number Puzzle
 - People often say I have a **baby face but cool vibe**.
 - I enjoy learning step by step and making things simple & practical.